Position, academic & professional qualifications

 Melanie’s work in administrative law has been referred to in various judgments, including in the Constitutional Court cases of Minister of Defence and Military Veterans v Motau and Others 2014 (5) SA 69 (CC) and Pretorius and Another v Transport Pension Fund and Another 7 BLLR 633 (CC).

 Melanie is an active member of the IUCN Academy of Environmental Law (IUCNAEL), having participated in, and presented her research at the IUCNAEL annual colloquia (attended by leading environmental law scholars from around the globe) since 2014.
-Melanie is also a key researcher of the African Observatory of Humanities for the Environment, an international collaboration of scholars that aims to identify, explore and demonstrate the contributions that humanistic and artistic disciplines make to solving global social and environmental challenges.
-Locally Melanie is an Executive Committee member of the Environmental Law Association of South Africa (ELA), and organises and hosts ELA events, including conferences and film screenings for students and visitors.
+Melanie is an affiliate of the African Observatory of Humanities for the Environment, an international collaboration of scholars that aims to identify, explore and demonstrate the contributions that humanistic and artistic disciplines make to solving global social and environmental challenges.
+Locally Melanie is the Vice Chairperson of the Environmental Law Association of South Africa (ELA).
+In this role she organises and hosts ELA events, including conferences and film screenings for students and the public.
+She also established an ELA student essay competition to encourage the emergence of new environmental law scholarship amongst LLB and postgraduate students in environmental law.

 In 2016 Melanie was a visiting scholar at Widener University Delaware Law as part of their esteemed Scholar-in-Residence programme on Global Environmental Constitutionalism.
 She was also awarded the prestigious scholarship of the Foundation Study Fund for South African Students (SSF), which is part of a greater organisation, the Zuid-Afrika Huis in Amsterdam, a private institution, that aims to maintain and promote the cultural and academic ties between the Netherlands and South Africa.
-The scholarship funded a four month visit to the Department of International and European Public Law at the University of Tilburg in the Netherlands, where Melanie was granted a fellowship to pursue her doctoral research under the mentorship and guidance of a number of remarkable environmental law scholars.
+The scholarship funded a four month visit to the Department of International and European Public Law at the University of Tilburg in the Netherlands.

 In 2018, in collaboration with Dr Emily Barritt of the Dickson Poon School of Law, Kings College London, Melanie developed and taught a course on Climate Change, Justice and the Courts for the Law Schools Global League Summer School at the IE Law School, Segovia, Spain.
-In 2019, Melanie was a visiting lecturer as part of the Virtual Guest Speaker Programme of the Mercer University Law School in Georgia, United States of America.
+Melanie has given lectures at various universities locally, and elsewhere in the world, including as part of the Visiting Guest Speaker Programme of Mercer University Law School in Georgia, United States of America.
+She has also given guest lectures at King’s College London, United Kingdom, International Institute of Social Studies, Erasmus University Rotterdam, Netherlands, Cambridge University, United Kingdom, and Universität Trier, Germany.

-Melanie is currently the course leader of Administrative Law (PBL310), a Third-year LLB compulsory module, and of Environmental Law (OMR410), a Final-year LLB elective module.
-Melanie also coordinates the LLM and MPhil programmes in Environmental Law, and teaches the core module, Environmental Law (ENL802).
+Melanie teaches Administrative Law (PBL310), a Third-year LLB compulsory module, and Environmental Law (OMR410), a Final-year LLB elective module.
+Melanie coordinates the LLM and MPhil programmes in Environmental Law, and teaches the core module, Environmental Law (ENL802).
+She also teaches in postgraduate programmes at the Faculty of Veterinary Sciences, for the Department of Geography and Environmental Science.
 She is the course leader and one of the presenters of the short course in Environmental Law administered by Enterprises.
+Melanie uses blended learning methods, and adopts an innovative, social justice-oriented, interdisciplinary approach in her teaching.

 Tel: +27 12 420-3860